odest/katip/README.md

 ### Local LLM Configuration (Web)

-If you are using the Web version and want to connect to a local LLM provider like Ollama, you need to configure CORS to allow requests from the browser.
+If you are using the Web version and want to connect to a local LLM provider like Ollama or LM Studio, you need to configure CORS to allow requests from the browser.

 For **Ollama**, set the `OLLAMA_ORIGINS` environment variable before starting the server: